dataworkz-dev/dataworkz-qna-app/README.md

 RAG builder provides an API for any developer to embed GenAI applications into their existing workflow with complete flexibility to customize the look and feel.
 The sample application in this repo leverages this API for its functionality.
 We have a section on the API integration into this app as well as how to use it in your own applications.

 ### Hallucinations and RAG
 The emergence of hallucinations presents a notable obstacle in the widespread adoption of Gen AI within enterprises.
 Dataworkz enables GenAI to reference its origins, consequently enhancing traceability.
+Read the Dataworkz  [blog](https://www.dataworkz.com/2023/12/21/how-to-evaluate-response-of-a-rag-empowered-llm/) on how Dataworkz evaluates the response of an LLM.

 ## API Usage Notes
 In this section, we provide some developer notes on how the sample application was built and what [APIs](https://docs.dataworkz.com/product-docs/api) were used to power various sections.
 You can try out the API and Question and Answer system integrated into your own application.
 You can generate an API Key (if already generated, the same key can be used) and connect to this service.